-Of the 25 applications submitted, 17 have been recommended by CalOES for full FEMA funding, six are still in the CalOES review process, one has been waitlisted, which is akin to being put on hold until additional funds become available, and one has been approved by FEMA.
+Of the 25 applications submitted, 16 have been recommended by CalOES for full FEMA funding, six are still in the CalOES review process, one has been waitlisted, which is akin to being put on hold until additional funds become available, and two have been approved by FEMA.

 On June 24, 2019, FEMA approved and issued Hazard Mitigation Grant Program (HMGP) funds for the Sonoma County Water Agency Ely Booster Station Structural Retrofit.
-The total eligible costs are \$3,075,823.00 with a 75 percent federal share or \$2,306,867.25.
+The total eligible costs are \$3,075,823 with a 75 percent federal share or \$2,306,867.